Messi comes off bench to score 2 in Barça’s 5-2 win vs Betis - WHIZ News

 BARCELONA, Spain (AP) — Lionel Messi came off the bench at halftime to score two goals as Barcelona beat 10-man Real Betis 5-2 on Saturday to end its four-game winless streak in the Spanish league.

-Barcelona coach Ronald Koeman gave Messi some rare rest during the first half.
+Barcelona coach Ronald Koeman said that he gave Messi some rare rest during the first half after his star player felt he needed more time to recover from Wednesday’s 2-1 win over Dynamo Kyiv in the Champions League.
 It was Messi’s first league game as a substitute in more than a year.

-Assistant coach Alfred Schreuder said before kickoff that Messi “was not fresh.”
+“If he had been completely fine, he would have played (from the start),” Koeman said.
+“We decided to leave him on the bench in case we needed him. (…) In the second half he was very important.”

 Ousmane Dembele blasted a shot past former Barcelona goalkeeper Claudio Bravo to give the hosts the lead in the 22nd minute.